 }

-Set your Pipeboard API token as an environment variable:
+# Set your Pipeboard token

 export PIPEBOARD_API_TOKEN=your_pipeboard_token